espocrm/documentation/docs/administration/maps.md

 ## Printing in PDF

-*googleMapsImage* helper is availabe for printing Google Maps in PDF.
+*googleMapsImage* helper is available for printing Google Maps in PDF.

 Usage (in PDF Template):